List of DC Universe locations: Hell in other media

-Hypertime

-Hypertime is the interconnected web of divergent timelines.

 Ifé

 Ifé is the other dimensional homeland of the African gods known as the Orishas, visited by the Spectre when he is searching for God.

 Jejune Realm

 Jejune Realm is a land of comical lesser gods from Vext.

 Land of the Nightshades

 The Land of the Nightshades is a realm of shadow-manipulators and the home of Nightshade.

 Land of the Unliving

 The Land of the Unliving is the home dimension of Nekron.

 Limbo

 Limbo is the void between realities was used as a prison of the Justice Society of America.
 Limbo first appeared in Ambush Bug #3 (August 1985) and was created by Keith Giffen.
 In Animal Man #25 (July 1990), Grant Morrison reintroduces Limbo, a dimension inhabited by old characters seemingly abandoned or forgotten by their publishers.
 The location reappeared decades later in Final Crisis: Superman Beyond, also by Morrison, as the world on the edge of the multiverse past the Graveyard Universe of Earth-51.

 This "comic book limbo" is metafictional, based on the notion that any character who has not been published recently can be said to reside in "comic book limbo".